Calm

 • learning to love where you are right now regardless of your desire to change

 Life is constantly moving and shifting and so are you.
-You can change your life, your body, your relationships, how you talk to yourself and many more things in life at any time, so you can practice self-acceptance.
+You can change your life, body, relationships, talk to yourself, and many more things at any time to practice self-acceptance.

 What acceptance means will change over time as you grow.
-It means integrating where you are right now while keeping your focus on the bigger goals you have for your life!
+It means integrating where you are right now while focusing on the bigger goals you have for your life!

-The purpose of acceptance is to help you get from where you are today and pointed in the direction of greater consciousness and growth.
+Acceptance aims to help you get from where you are today and point you toward greater consciousness and growth.

-The benefit is that the changes you make are more refined and speak to what you truly want…the possibilities are endless.
+The benefit is that the changes you make are more refined and speak to what you genuinely want…the possibilities are endless.

 Making conscious change